Disclosure: This article may contain affiliate links. Click here for more info.

 These days, any half-decent sports watch will allow you to do this.
-Aerobic training is also a great way to burn fat.
+As mentioned, aerobic training is also a great way to burn fat.
 You just need to make sure you are in zones 2-3 for the majority of your workouts, which is typically below 80% of your maximum heart rate.
 The top of this zone is your Anaerobic Threshold or the point at which your body stops burning fat and starts burning glucose.
-If you are trying to lose body fat, its important not to train too hard.
+Although it might sound counter-intuitive, if you are trying to lose body fat its important not to train too hard.

 A non-scientific way of doing the same thing is to see how long you can keep going.
 If you are doing an exercise, and find that after three minutes you cannot maintain your effort, your body has probably gone anaerobic.

 Wearables that specifically quantify aerobic effort include, but are not limited to, most of the Garmin sports watches, Huawei Fit and the new Watch 2, Jabra Elite Sport and Sport Pulse Special Edition, Pulse On and Samsung Gear S. They all tap into Firstbeat technology to achieve this.
 Firstbeat has come up with a metric it calls Training Effect which quantifies the impact your physical activities on your body at a physiological level.